Interesting Eilat ~ Israel

 ATMS, $$ Cash and Currency Exchange

 Not all ATMs were American or German card friendly.
-As a matter of fact, it took us several attempts before we found a participating machine.
+Initially, it took us several attempts before we found a participating machine.
 Once we did find a machine it would only give us 400 Israeli Shekels ($1 to .29) at a time.
 I don’t think it would have helped ordering these ahead of time at a local bank either.

 If you are visiting Israel I would recommend bringing some American dollars.
-Maybe not too much but we needed them several times on this trip.
+Without a doubt, don’t bring too much but we needed them several times on this trip.
 Who knew?
 We needed them to cross the border into Jordan and leaving the Israeli border as well.
 Most vendors are very happy to take American dollars.
-However, we couldn’t find a good ‘ole bank or credit union open so we were stuck with Sheckels and Euros.
+Also, we couldn’t find a good ‘ole bank or credit union open so we were stuck with Sheckels and Euros.

 Be very careful about currency exchange.
 Not so much in Israel but once we crossed into Jordan it was very, very difficult figuring out the currency exchange and the internet did not work well.
 My recommendation would be NOT to use your credit/debit cards at a vendor.
 Only deal in cash and local cash, if possible.